-A student is considered to be "Officially" withdrawn on the date the student notifies the Registrar in writing of their intent to withdraw.
+A student is considered to be "Officially" withdrawn on the date the student notifies the Registrar in writing (see Student's Right to Cancel) of their intent to withdraw.
 The date of the determination for return and refund purposes will be the earliest of the following for official withdrawals:

-- 1. Date student provided official notification of intent to withdraw, in writing. or - 2.
-The date the student began the withdrawal from the School's records.
+1. Date student provided official notification of intent to withdraw, in writing, or

+2. The date the student began the withdrawal from the School's records.